AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Re-edited Theory for Turn of the Golden witch.md

 ![Pasted image 20250727172638.png](/img/user/Attachments/Pasted%20image%2020250727172638.png)
 <center>If you  single out Gohda's sentences you can see that he's just going along with anything Genji says, as if he's scared to say the wrong thing.</center>

-One chink in this theory is Gohda's genuine looking reaction to not finding the corpses in the servant room, as well as the door being locked.
+One dent in this theory is Gohda's genuine looking reaction to not finding the corpses in the servant room, as well as the door being locked.
-There's no one left who could have carried out those two actions without him present, so we're left to assume that it's just yet another act, but let's see if we can find a more compelling solution that solves this problem while mirroring the magical narrative a bit more closely...
+There's no one left who could have carried out those two actions without him present, so we're left to assume that it's just yet another act, but let's see if we can find a more compelling solution utilizing "Reading B" that solves this problem while mirroring the magical narrative a bit more closely...

 For this to make sense it's important to reiterate that, according to all our theories, Gohda at this point still has no idea of who's committing the murders, but he does know about the Kanon-Shannon double identity.
 You'll quickly see why that's crucial, after all we're about to explain how the two of them might really have been in the same room at the same time.
 Warning: We're relying reeeeeeally hard on Sayo and X being extremely theatrical here.
 Boy, it sure would help having a good grasp on their motives!

-At first they heard a knock, it was Sayo dressed as Kanon (but no longer identifying as him, Kanon is "dead" after all), who was acting wounded just like in [[Long Form Theories/Theory for Legend of the Golden witch#Part 6 They got tired of counting twilights\|the boiler room mystery in Legend]].
+At first they hear a knock, it's' Sayo dressed as Kanon (but no longer identifying as him, Kanon is "dead" after all.
+Or some other explanation we missed that works better.), who's acting wounded just like in [[Long Form Theories/Theory for Legend of the Golden witch#Part 6 They got tired of counting twilights\|the boiler room mystery in Legend]].
-Godha was immediately freaked out, not just by the blood, but because... what the hell?
-Wasn't Sayo right there beside him?
+Godha iis immediately freaked out, not just by the blood, but because... what the hell?
+Isn't Sayo right there beside him?
 Who is this person!?
-Of course, he figured he couldn't talk about Sayo in front of Nanjo, and he assumed the other servants were thinking the same thing.
+Of course, he figures he can't talk about Sayo in front of Nanjo, and he assumes the other servants are thinking the same ting.

-They moved Sayo to the servant room and Nanjo started acting his part of giving her medical attention, again, not unlike Legend.
+They move Sayo to the servant room and Nanjo starts acting his part of giving Kanon medical attention, again, not unlike Legend.
-All the magic bullshit from that point on was a premeditated performance, including the bags of fake blood used to fake both his wound and the ones he inflicted on Nanjo and Kumasawa, and the spider webs that X Beatrice used to drive Kanon away.
+All the magic chicanery for the rest of the scene is a premeditated performance, including the bags of fake blood used to fake both his wound and the ones he inflicts on Nanjo and Kumasawa, and the spider webs that X Beatrice uses to drive Kanon away.

 Gohda pinning Kanon against the wall is realistic given the difference in their builds and it discredits any narration giving him superhuman abilities.
 Meanwhile, it would be a bit far fetched to argue that Sayo has some light special effects that makes her hands look like blades so we'll just blame the narrator for that, after all nobody mentions them explicitly.
 The same goes for Genji's throwing knife.